Effective medium theory for the electrical conductance of random resistor networks which mimic crack-template-based transparent conductive films: Abstract

 \section{Abstract}

 We studied random resistor networks produced with regular structure and random distribution of edge conductances.
 These networks are intended to mimic crack-template-based transparent conductive films as well some random networks produced using nano-imprinting technology.
-Applying an effective medium theory, we found out that the electrical conductance of such networks is proportional to the square root of the number density of conductive edges.
-This dependence is in agreement with numerical calculations in Voronoi networks, although the effective conductances are $\approx 15\%$ larger.
+Applying an effective medium theory, we found out that the electrical conductance of such networks is $\approx 0.5852 \sqrt{n_E}$, where $n_E$ is the number density of conductive edges.
+This dependence is in agreement with numerical calculations in Voronoi networks, although the effective conductances are approximately 15\% larger.